Understanding Container-to-Container Networking

 Container-to-Container Networking integrates with Garden-runC in a Diego deployment.
 The Container-to-Container Networking BOSH release includes several core components, as well as swappable components.

 To understand the components and how they work, see the diagram and tables below.
-The diagram displays the Container-to-Container Networking components in blue and other CF components in gray.
-The diagram also highlights swappable components in yellow.
+The diagram highlights Cloud Foundry components in blue and green.
+The diagram also highlights swappable components in red.

 The Container-to-Container Networking BOSH release includes the following core components: